 Locate the contact you wish to add a note to and click on their name or the three-dot menu and select "View Contact."
-This action will bring you to the "Contact Details" screen, where you can navigate to the Notes & Tasks section.
+This action will bring you to the Contact Details screen, where you can navigate to the Notes & Tasks tab.

-Once saved, you will see the new note added to the "Notes" section of the contact record.
+Once created, you will see the new note added to the "Notes" section of the contact record.
 You can edit or delete any notes associated with a contact at a later time if you choose to do so.

-After hitting the "Add" link, the "Edit a Task" modal will open up.
-Within the modal, you can select the "Type" of task, a due date, details, and mark a task as completed.
+After selecting the "Task" button, the modal which change allowing you to select the "Type" of task, a due date, details, and mark a task as completed.
 Task types can be added and edited within your settings, and you can also manage your tasks in the "Manage Tasks" section of the site.
 After you fill in all the necessary information, click the "Save" button to finish.

-Once you save the task, you will see a copy of the task in the order of its due date within the "Notes & Tasks" section of the "Contact Details."
+Once you save the task, you will see a copy of the task in the order of its due date within the "Notes & Tasks" section of the Contact Details.
 You can continue to manage your tasks from the specific contact record, or you can review, edit, and mark completed within the "Manage Tasks" section of the application.

 Check out other helpful articles to continue managing your activity: